RupeshKumar4511/ML/README.md

 <br>
 As these data chunk is very small so that models can be trained on the server using these data.
 <br>
-Examples : Chat bots like siri etc
+Examples : Chat bots like siri etc.
 <br>
 <br>